BeskarDev/nexus-rpg/src/utils/output/combat-arts.md

----
-sidebar_position: 5
----

-# 🔶 Combat Arts

-## Learning Combat Arts

-An adventurer can learn many different Combat Arts throughout their career.
-When you first learn either the Fighting or Archery skill, you can choose one Combat Art for melee or ranged weapons respectively.
-Once you gain a rank in either skill, you can choose another appropriate Combat Art.
-You can learn additional Combat Arts through talents.

-## Using Combat Arts

-You can use an appropriate Combat Art as part of an attack on your turn.
-You must declare you are using a Combat Art befire rolling for the attack.
-On a hit, the attack deals its normal damage in addition to the Combat Art’s effects.
-You can only use one Combat Art per turn and each individual Combat Art can only be used once per combat.

-## List of Combat Arts

 Name | Weapons | Effect
 --- | --- | ---
 **Aimed Shot** | BowCrossbowThrown | If you don’t move during your turn, you gain +1 boon on the attack.